-Strong downslope winds during the WAI extended well down the sidewall, as seen in Figs. 11c and d.
-The presence of a capping stable layer at rim level above TS-C (Figs. 7d-g) indicated that the WAI was confined over the upwind inner sidewall and had not extended downwind to the crater center.
-The lee wave trough was often upwind of TS-SW (Fig. 7e-g).
-Ragged temperature profiles at TS-SW (Figs. 7f and g) indicate that the turbulent tethered balloon ascent path was on the border between the warm RL air and the colder air over the crater center.
-From 150 s-mean dual-Doppler images (not shown) the lee wave, while continually present, was quite unsteady, with short-term changes in amplitude and position and with intermittent flow separations occurring at different elevations in the descending branch of the lee wave.
-Vorticity maxima in the rising branch of the wave traveled up the cold air boundary, indicating the presence of rotors or Kelvin-Helmholtz instabilities on this interface.
+Strong downslope winds during the WAI extend well down the sidewall, as seen in Figs. 11c and d.
+The presence of a capping stable layer at rim level above TS-C (Figs. 7d-g) indicate that the WAI is confined over the upwind inner sidewall and has not extended downwind to the crater center.
+The lee wave trough is often upwind of TS-SW (Fig. 7e-g).
+Ragged temperature profiles at TS-SW (Figs. 7f and g) indicate that the turbulent tethered balloon ascent path is on the border between the warm RL air and the colder air over the crater center.
+From 150 s-average dual-Doppler wind retrievals (not shown) the lee wave, while continually present, is quite unsteady, with short-term changes in amplitude and position and with intermittent flow separations occurring at different elevations in the descending branch of the lee wave.
+Vorticity maxima in the rising branch of the wave travel up the cold air boundary, indicating the presence of rotors or Kelvin-Helmholtz instabilities on this interface.

-Using a technique developed by Vogt (2010), a time-lapse sequence of geo-referenced thermal infrared images was used to visualize changes in the effective surface radiating temperature field inside the crater basin as the atmospheric structure sequenced through the different phases.
+Using a technique developed by Vogt (2010), a time-lapse sequence of geo-referenced thermal infrared images was used to visualize changes in the effective surface radiating temperature field inside the crater basin as the atmospheric structure sequenced through the different phases (cite Iris', Martina's AMS talks here).
 Two photos from the time-lapse sequence illustrate the differences between the CAI and WAI phases (Fig. 13).
 Both images include the shallow cold pool on the crater floor, the nearly isothermal temperature structure on the sidewalls above the cold pool and the colder temperatures on the upwind inner sidewall compared to the downwind inner sidewall.
-The cold pool was roughly circular during the CAI phase (Fig. 13a) but was progressively pushed to the northern side of the basin as winds strengthened in the WAI phase (Fig. 13b).
-The unsteady motions in the cold pool during the WAI phase split the cold pool apart and moved it around on the crater floor.
-Turbulent mixing and sinking motions at the top of the cold pool produced warm temperatures (compare Fig. 7c with 7d-g), intermittent NNE-SSW-oriented warm streaks, and warm and cold patches on the crater floor.
-The flow strength during the WAI phase was, however, insufficient to sweep the cold air from the basin.
+The cold pool is roughly circular during the CAI phase (Fig. 13a) but is progressively pushed to the northern side of the basin as winds strengthen in the WAI phase (Fig. 13b).
+The unsteady motions in the cold pool during the WAI phase split the cold pool apart and move it around on the crater floor.
+Turbulent mixing and sinking motions at the top of the cold pool produce warm temperatures at the floor (compare Fig. 7c with 7d-g), intermittent NNE-SSW-oriented warm streaks, and warm and cold patches on the crater floor.
+The flow strength during the WAI phase is, however, insufficient to sweep the cold air from the basin.

 5) SECOND BIFURCATION PHASE, 0220-0410 MST

-Downslope wind speeds in the RL upwind of the crater and on the NEAR and RIM towers began to decrease midway through the WAI phase, presaging the development of a northwesterly mesoscale flow at elevations above 1760 m MST around 0400 MST (Fig. 5b).
-A rather abrupt decrease in the elevation of the downslope wind maximum occurred at 0145 MST.
-At 0220 MST the RIM tower wind speed dropped below about 5 m s-1 and the WAI flow transitioned back to a bifurcation, exhibiting the neutral cavity, upper and lower currents, the capping stable layer and the hydraulic jump present in the 2130-2245 MST bifurcation.
-In contrast to the evening bifurcation this bifurcation was intermittent, with short periods when the WAI phase reasserted itself.
+Downslope wind speeds in the RL upwind of the crater and on the NEAR and RIM towers begin to decrease midway through the WAI phase, presaging the development of a northwesterly mesoscale flow at elevations above 1760 m MST around 0400 MST (Fig. 5b).
+A rather abrupt decrease in the elevation of the downslope wind maximum occurs at 0145 MST.
+At 0220 MST the RIM tower wind speed drops below about 5 m s-1 and the WAI flow transitions back to a bifurcation, exhibiting the neutral cavity, upper and lower currents, the capping stable layer and the hydraulic jump present in the 2130-2245 MST bifurcation.
+In contrast to the evening bifurcation this bifurcation is intermittent, with short periods when the WAI phase reasserts itself.
 The intermittency of the WAI/bifurcation structures is exemplified by comparing Figs. 7h and 7i.
-Both times are within the bifurcation phase, but warm residual layer air was present over the sidewall at 0400 MST but not at 0304 MST.
-The cold pool on the crater floor began to re-strengthen during this phase (compare Figs. 7h and i with Fig. 7g).
+Both times are within the bifurcation phase, but warm residual layer air is present over the sidewall at 0400 MST but not at 0304 MST.
+The cold pool on the crater floor begins to re-strengthen during this phase (compare Figs. 7h and i with Fig. 7g).

 6) SECOND COLD AIR INTRUSION PHASE, 0410-0600 MST